Find out how different threat modeling methods can help your business catalog potential threats and find solutions for threat mitigation.

-The Common Vulnerability Scoring System (CVSS) is a method that captures the principal characteristics of a vulnerability and produces a numerical severity score.
+The Common Vulnerability Scoring System (CVSS) captures a vulnerability’s principal characteristics and produces a numerical severity score.
 CVSS was created by the National Institute of Standards and Technology (NIST) and is maintained by the Forum of Incident Response and Security Teams (FIRST) with support and contributions from the CVSS Special Interest Group.

-This method is often used in combination with other threat modeling methods, including attack trees.
-It provides users with a common and standardized scoring system that can be applied to various cyber and cyber-physical platforms.
-To calculate a CVSS score, you can use a calculator that is available online.
+This method is often combined with other threat modeling methods, including attack trees.
+It provides users with a standardized scoring system that can be applied to various cyber and cyber-physical platforms.
+To calculate a CVSS score, you can use an online calculator.

-The CVSS consists of three metric groups: Base, Temporal, and Environmental.
+The CVSS consists of three metric groups: base, temporal, and environmental.
 Each group includes a set of metrics for each.
-A CVSS score is derived from the values that are assigned by an analyst for each metric, and the metrics should be explained in detail within the documentation.
+A CVSS score is derived from the values assigned by an analyst for each metric, and it should explain the metrics in detail within the documentation.

 Attack trees are one of the oldest and most widely applied methods to model threats for cyber-only systems, cyber-physical systems, and purely physical systems.
-Initially, attack trees were applied as a stand-alone method, but have since been combined with other methods and frameworks such as STRIDE, PASTA, and CVSS.
+Initially, attack trees were used as a stand-alone method but have since been combined with other methods and frameworks such as STRIDE, PASTA, and CVSS.

 An attack tree is a diagram that depicts attacks on a system in tree form; the root is the goal for the attack, and the leaves are ways to achieve that goal.
-You should create a different tree for each goal, ending up with a set of attack trees that represents your system threat analysis.
+It would be best if you created a different tree for each purpose, ending up with a set of attack trees representing your system threat analysis.

 The method begins with an analyst defining a system — building a requirement model based on an understanding and enumeration of the system’s actors, assets, intended actions, and rules.
 This step should create an actor-asset-action matrix with columns representing assets and rows representing actors.

-Each cell of the matrix should be divided into four parts, one for each action of CRUD (Creating, Reading, Updating, and Deleting), and an analyst will then assign one of three values: allowed action, disallowed action, or action with rules.
-You should then attack a rule tree to each cell.
+Each cell of the matrix should be divided into four parts, one for each CRUD action (Creating, Reading, Updating, and Deleting).
+An analyst will then assign one of three values: allowed action, disallowed action, or action with rules.
+You should then attack a rule tree for each cell.

-After requirements are defined, you should build a data flow diagram (DFD) where each element is mapped to a selection of actors and assets.
-The analyst should then identify threats, which will fall into one of two categories: elevations of privilege or denials of service.
+After requirements are defined, you should build a Data Flow Diagram (DFD) where each element is mapped to a selection of actors and assets.
+The analyst should then identify threats, which will fall into two categories: elevations of privilege or denials of service.
 Each threat then becomes a root in an attack tree.